Western Kentucky vs. UTSA C-USA Championship NCAA Football Odds, Plays and Insights | December 3, 2021

 - The Roadrunners have been underdogs by 3.5 points or more two times this season and have covered the spread every time.

-- UTSA's games this year have eclipsed the over/under in 50% of its opportunities (six times in 12 games with a set point total).
+- UTSA has hit the over in 50% of its opportunities this season (six times in 12 games with a set point total).

-- UTSA is 5-0 against the spread and 5-0 overall when the team totals more than 411.3 yards.
+- UTSA is 5-0 against the spread and 5-0 overall when the team piles up over 411.3 yards.

 - The Roadrunners have 12 giveaways this season, while the Hilltoppers have 27 takeaways .